 The Hennepin County District Court Self-Help Centers offer services to people who are representing themselves in court.
 The Hennepin County Self-Help Centers include the Family Justice Center Self-Help Center and Government Center Self-Help Center.
 See the Locations & Hours tab for more information.

-The mission and vision of the Hennepin County District Court Self-Help Centers is to help self-represented litigants to handle their court case independently by providing clear and consistent resources to increase fair, timely, and neutral access to justice.
+The mission and vision of the Hennepin County District Court Self-Help Centers is to help self-represented litigants handle their court case independently by providing clear and consistent resources to increase fair, timely, and neutral access to justice.

 Services include: